 Prevention and good first aid are key to reducing the number of burns and scalds occurring in the UK every single day.

-Steve Duffield, HFRS Public Safety Group Manager, wants to drive down these figures locally and nationally:
+Sarah Wilkinson, HFRS Head of Prevention, wants to drive down these figures locally and nationally:

 'With Halloween just around the corner, we also wanted to take this opportunity to remind parents and carers to only buy fancy dress costumes from reputable retailers and to always check the label – clothing will always burn if in contact with naked flames but some faster than others'.